 The ultra-famous French avant-gardes, from Impressionism to Surrealism, heavily influenced this artist’s style.
 He adopted both the techniques and the principles of all these ground-breaking movements.

-Color was king in the French art world of the 18th Century.
+Color was key in French art world of the 18th century.
 As it happens, it is also a vital component in ancient and modern Indian culture.
 When the artist started to travel back to his country of origin, he absorbed the joint passion for pigments of the two heritages, the French and the Indian.